NYUAppSec/appsec-env-setup-script/README.md

 # appsec-env-setup-script
-Setup script for HW 1-3 of NYU's application security class on a freshly installed ubuntu VM
+Setup script for HW 1-3 of NYU's application security class (currently for Ubuntu/Debian machines only)

-## Usage
+## TODO
+1. Finish HW4 script for ubuntu
+2. Add MacOS scripts
+3. Add windows script for HW2, HW3, HW4 (skipping HW1 as that is not a recommended platform for that assignment)

-### HW1
+### setup_gpg
-Run this script from the location where you want your homework repo to be cloned into

-Helpful tips for usage:
 Make sure you create the GPG and SSH keys beforehand if you do not have them already

 [Generating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)